A Cold Tracer in a Hot Bath: In and Out of Equilibrium

+Finally, we have neglected the role of hydrodynamic interactions in our study and it would be interesting to know how the presence of a momentum-conserving fluid might impact the properties of the tracer and of the bath~\cite{arnoulx2024anomalous}.
+Similarly, in the presence of a short-range potential between the tracer and the bath, the bath density field is a hydrodynamic mode.
+This should endow the tracer dynamics with a long-range memory~\cite{granek2022} whose significance remains to be determined.

-Beyond these applications, our findings have implications for the many-body physics of multi-temperature systems: it has been shown~\cite{grosbergjoanny2015,weberfrey2016,tanaka2017} that mixtures of hot and cold particles spontaneously demix.
-In light of our results, this demixing could be interpreted as a motility-induced phase separation of the cold particles~\cite{mipsrev2015}, which are turned active by their interactions with their hot neighbors.
+\if{ Beyond these applications, our findings have implications for the many-body physics of multi-temperature systems: it has been shown~\cite{grosbergjoanny2015,weberfrey2016,tanaka2017} that mixtures of hot and cold particles spontaneously demix.
+In light of our results, it would be interesting to investigate whether this demixing could be interpreted as a motility-induced phase separation of the cold particles~\cite{mipsrev2015}, which are turned active by their interactions with their hot neighbors. }\fi

-\textbf{\textit{Acknowledgements.}} We thank Hugues Chaté, Omer Granek, Yariv Kafri, Mehran Kardar, and Alex Solon for fruitful discussions.
+\textbf{\textit{Acknowledgements.}} We thank Hugues Chaté, Omer Granek, Yariv Kafri, Mehran Kardar, Joel Lebowitz, and Alex Solon for fruitful discussions.
+We thank Jessica Metzger and Julia Yeomans for discussions on the many-body implications of our results.
 AA acknowledges the financial support of the MathWorks fellowship.
 AA and JT acknowledge the hospitality of MSC laboratory and the financial support of an MIT MISTI GSF grant.